JillFerence/QRConnect/README.md

 With these steps, you should be ready to start using the QRConnect app!

 ## Credits
+This project was done as credit for CMPUT 301 - Introduction to Software Engineering at the University of Alberta.

 - **Developer**: Jill Ference
   [GitHub Profile](https://github.com/jillference) | [LinkedIn](https://linkedin.com/in/jillference)
 - **Developer**: Luwei-Lin